VertigoOne1/securia/github-actions-runner/README.md

 helm repo update
 ```

-Generate a github PAT with full-control on repo (you need to specify it below)
+Generate a github PAT with full-control on repo (you need to specify the key below)

 Create a clusterrolebinding with cluster-admin so the action running can run helm and kubectl against the private cluster